terna/oligopoly/runningSpecificCases.md

 pip uninstall matplotlib && pip install matplotlib==3.0.2

-**To run the experiments of the cases *0a* and *0b*** Please use the Oligopoly code of the release ????????????, or directly the branch masterP2, running the project with SLAPP 2.0, which is at [https://github.com/terna/SLAPP2](https://github.com/terna/SLAPP2) and controlling that the parameters are those of rows 1 and 2 of Tables T1.pdf and T2.pdf here.
+**To run the experiments of the cases *0a* and *0b*** of the book (or the two of the 2017 article, which are the same), please use the Oligopoly code of the release V5book, or directly the branch masterP2, running the project with SLAPP 2.0, which is at [https://github.com/terna/SLAPP2](https://github.com/terna/SLAPP2) and controlling that the parameters are those of rows 1 and 2 of Tables T1.pdf and T2.pdf here.
 Considering the SMAC (Simple Market Aggregate Clearing mechanism)  version of the *oligopoly* project, the *startHayekianMarket* parameter is not used, while in the Table T2.pdf is set to 51 by default.

 To set the correct parameters, for the cases *0a* and *0b**, you can simply modify the parameter absoluteBarrierToBecomeEntrepreneur at row 123 of the file commonVar.py of the above releases of Oligopoly, setting it to 20 (case *0a*) or to 0 (case *0b*).